gvwilson/thirdbit/reading.md

 1. Andro Linklater: *[Owning the Land][owning-land]*.
    The idea that individuals can own land is a lot younger than most people realize, and its emergence holds a lot of lessons for today's debates over intellectual property.

-1. Claire Howell Major, Michael S. Harris, and Todd Zakrajsek: *[Teaching for Learning][teaching-for-learning]*.
-   A catalog of 101 evidence-based teaching practices, thematically organized, this book is a great complement to *The Discussion Book*.

-1. Jane Margolis and Allan Fisher: *[Unlocking the Clubhouse][clubhouse]*.
-   A slim, essential, evidence-based look at why the gender imbalance in computing is so skewed and what can be done about it.

 1. Samuel Moyn: *[The Last Utopia][last-utopia]*.
    Argues that human rights became the defining issue for post-war progressives